-- Qualified blood collector vehicles used by qualified blood collector organizations
+- Qualified blood collector vehicles used by qualified blood collecting organizations

 - Mobile machinery that is used for non-transportation purposes

-Exempt carriers may be required to file tax forms with the IRS or notify the local department of motor vehicles (DMV) of the exempt status being claimed Other vehicles that are exempt based on the number of miles driven are:
+Exempt carriers may be required to file tax forms with the IRS or notify the local department of motor vehicles (DMV) of the exempt status being claimed.
+There are other vehicles that are exempt based on the number of miles it is driven:

 - Commercial vehicles traveling fewer than 5,000 miles annually

-- Agricultural vehicles traveling fewer than 7,500 miles annually
+- Agriculture vehicles traveling fewer than 7,500 miles annually

-The above vehicles are called Suspended Vehicles, but still must be reported to the IRS.
+The vehicles above are called Suspended Vehicles, but must be reported to the IRS.